hasan-umanitoba/hasan-umanitoba.github.io/README.md

 * Name the repository as username.github.io, where username is your (or organization name) username on Github
 * Select repository as Public so anyone can see this repository.
 * Click on the 'Create repository' button at the bottom of the page
+* Ensure that the sourch branch is set to main.

 #### Add Files
 Github and lightweight markup languages are also compatible.
 Etter describes in their book that lightweight markup format makes it easirer to produce well-formed XML.
 XML is later used in order to build websites.
 Adding and updating files on Github repository is an easy and quick process described below :